 Release date: May 1, 2023

-Screen printed by AP3 (Anchor Press, Print, & Paper), Milwaukee, Wisconsin
+Screen printed by Rachel Foster at AP3 (Anchor Press, Print, & Paper), Milwaukee, Wisconsin.

 ABOUT THE WORK

 Abstraction characterizes my language as a visual artist and reflects my patterns of thinking and making.
-I use collage to build connections between styles of mark making and to react to a variety of formal elements and mediums.
+I use collage to build connections between styles of mark-making and to react to a variety of formal elements and media.
 I embrace the immediacy of collage processes and value that they can produce results quickly.
 My subject matter is often influenced by simple shapes, patterns, marks, and text.
-Similar to the surrealists and dadists, I am interested in exploring the unconscious by creating intuitively and without limitations or expectations.
+Similar to the surrealists and dadaists, I am interested in exploring the unconscious by creating intuitively and without limitations or expectations.
 The results are black and white collages that express balance and reflect the “pieces falling into place.”
-By trusting my instincts and relinquishing control, I am able to organize visual data with collage techniques and communicate the power of automatic thought and the subconscious through abstract means.
+By trusting my instincts and relinquishing control, I can organize visual data with collage techniques and communicate the power of automatic thought and the subconscious through abstract means.

 ABOUT THE ARTIST